sayanarijit/sayanarijit.github.io/src/site/blog/self-improvement-framework.md

 - **Meet up with friends / family**.
 - **Explored something new / took wife out for a date**.
 - **Learn something**.
-- **Kept doom scrolling to a minimum** - 10:00pm - 10:15pm.
+- **Keep doom scrolling to a minimum** - 10:00pm - 10:15pm.
 - **About 7:30 to 7:45 hours of sound sleep** - non negotiable.

 Well, that's a lot.
 But the point is to follow the definition "as closely as possible".

 The more of these I'm able to follow, the more deserving of a reward I become.
-A reward is can be doing anything that requires me to cheat the habits for a specified amount of time.
+A reward is can be doing anything that requires me to cheat on the habits for a specified amount of time.
 I'm yet to work out the exact details of this, but the idea is that success deserves rewards.
 There's no punishment on failure though.
-Well, maybe 10 more pushups I don't know 😏.
+Well, maybe 10 more pushups...
+I don't know 😏.

 ### Tracking & Rewards

 Tracking is important but boring.
 So I need to make in fun.
 Rewards should be worthwhile.
-As already menioned, rewards allow me do things that would otherwise require me to cheat on my regular habits.
+As already mentioned, rewards allow me do things that would otherwise require me to cheat on my regular habits.
 I'll make a list of rewards that I want, and everyday will earn points by following the habits.
 The more cheat time a reward allows, the more point it requires.
 Yet to work out more details.